Amazon Faves

 Damajagua Falls

-Probably the most popular Puerto Plata excursion is Damajagua Falls, and there’s a lot to love about this attraction, but it’s important for cruisers to research this one before booking.
+One of the most popular Puerto Plata excursions is Damajagua Falls.
+This attraction has a lot to love, but it’s important for cruisers to research it before booking.

 While Damajagua Falls offers an exhilarating adventure with stunning natural beauty and thrilling water activities, it requires good physical fitness, and the hike can be challenging for some visitors.
 It also can be a bit of a risk of experiencing a physical injury.
 This one is geared toward more active cruisers, requiring a one-hour steep hike in the hot and humid rainforest.